Maryland football loses wave of transfers but will get a boost from key returners

 Nick DeGennaro, sophomore wide receiver: DeGennaro played sparingly in his time at Maryland, appearing in four games this season without recording a catch.
 He announced his decision to transfer with four seasons of eligibility remaining.

-Osita Smith, sophomore linebacker: Smith appeared in two games this season and recorded three tackles.
+Osita Smith, sophomore linebacker: Smith appeared in two games last season and recorded three tackles.
 He announced his decision to transfer before Maryland’s bowl game.

 Frankie Burgess, sophomore linebacker: Burgess made seven appearances through two seasons with the Terps but never became a regular contributor.
 He had shoulder surgery before the 2021 season.
 Burgess decided to transfer midway through the season.